Logo

 For both company pages and personal accounts, it’s also a good idea to like, share, and comment on comparable content, since this helps to boost the algorithm and tells your followers that you’re involved in the community.

-Re-evaluate what you want social media to do for your business
+Re-evaluate what you want social media to do for your built environment business

 Take this opportunity to speak with the decision-makers in the business.
 What are their objectives for the coming year and how is social media working to achieve these goals?
 Remember that social media works best as part of an integrated marketing approach so ensure your social media is not operating in isolation.